JaganGanesh/mathpang/README.md

 JavaScript bridging in React Native using the `react-native-webview` package
 ## Assignment for MathPang
 + Initialized Empty React Native Project
-+ Create all UI and Components from Scratch
++ Created all UI and Components from Scratch
 + Added `react-native-webview` library
-+ Create JavaScript to React Native and React Native to JavaScript bridging
++ Created JavaScript to React Native and React Native to JavaScript bridging

 ---
 ![JavaScript bridging in React Native](ezgif-4-61bbefd46e.gif)